-To see all of the spelling rules and words that your child will learn in Year 6, please visit: https://highwoodsprimary.co.uk/english/ and scroll down to the 'spelling' heading.
+To see all of the spelling rules and words that your child will learn in Year 5 and beyond at Highwoods, please visit: https://highwoodsprimary.co.uk/english/ and scroll down to the 'spelling' heading.

 Spelling

 Just like with reading, twice each year, children are assessed to gather data about their spelling ages.
 This enables class teachers to track progress in spelling and ensure all children receive the support they need to help them make the best possible progress with their spelling.